adrian-magsino/OJT-System/README.md

 - Website: [cvsu.edu.ph](https://cvsu.edu.ph/)
 - Facebook: [CaviteStateU](https://www.facebook.com/CaviteStateU/)

+## 👥 Developers

+This project was developed by:

+- **Adrian A. Magsino**
+- **Jomel David P. Poquiz**

+*Computer Science Students, Cavite State University*

 ## 📝 License

-This project is developed for educational purposes as part of the Computer Science curriculum at Cavite State University.
+This project is developed for educational purposes as part of the Computer Science Practicum at Cavite State University.

 ---

-*Built with ❤️ for CvSU Computer Science students*
+*Built with ❤️ for CvSU Students*